koko

 Bassist for punk rock quartet Sally's Pink Toothbrush

-I am super stoked about music production and fell in love with the process of collaborative creation.
+and Solo-Artist in the post-hardcore world PTHFNDRI am super stoked about music production and fell in love with the process of collaborative creation.
 Whether you're an established artist, seasoned enthusiast, or just starting out on your own creative path, check out the Music I produced and reach out!
 I would love to work with you as we explore your unique sonic identity together.Connect via Studio

-Here's the list of records I am involved in and my roles therein.
+Records I am involved in and my roles therein.
 Have fun exploring.

 PTHFNDR